An exciting voyage of discovery, unraveling the wonder of the Aegean Islands

 Reliable sunshine is virtually guaranteed during the season between early May and late October, with temperatures ranging from the low 70’s in early and late season up to the high 80’s or even low 90’s from late June until August.
 Winds are predictable with moderate winds (Force 3-4) from the NW.

 Embark mid-afternoon for welcome drinks before sailing to the 50km² island of Poros, to stop to explore for an hour or three.
-We dine on board whilst sailing overnight to Poliegos or Kimolos
+We dine on board whilst sailing overnight to Poliegos.

+Morning departure for Syros.
 After a morning swim-stop we arrive at the capital of the Cyclades – although most people have never heard of it.
 It’s called Syros and it’s the sort of place travel writers refer to as ‘a real Greek island’ using terms such as ‘living history’ about the main town of Hermoupolis.
-Our optional excursion visits some stunning beaches and old ship yards before visiting the Church of the Assumption with an original icon by El Greco (whose real name was Dominikos Theotokopoulos).
-We spend the night here.
+Here you can enjoy one of the beautiful sandy beaches or walk in the town.
+Overnight in Syros.

-We take our last swim of the trip at Kolones Bay on Kithnos, our final island visit.
-Later we sail via the Temple of Poseidon at Cape Sounion, one of the most photographed sites in Greece, and return to where it all started in Marina Zea for a farewell dinner.
+In the morning we sail for Kythnos, where we take our last swim of the trip at Kolones Bay.
+Later we sail via the Temple of Poseidon at Cape Sounion, one of the most photographed sites in Greece, and then we return to where it all started in Marina Zeas (Athens) for a farewell dinner.

 The Yacht - M/S Galileo